To receive the Parc Slip Nature Reserve E-Newsletter, sign up here.

 Fountain Road, Tondu CF32 0EH

 The 300 acre Parc Slip Wildlife Trust Nature Reserve with its Wildlife Trust Visitor Centre has something for everyone.
-A variety of different habitat types supporting many different species for wildlife enthusiast, a safe area for families to discover and enjoy nature, well -maintained traffic-free cycle tracks, including a 4km stretch of Sustrans National Cycle Route 4 for cyclists and over 10km of tracks for dog walking, with water and free dog waste bags available at the Visitor Centre.There are accessible paths on the Nature Reserve for wheelchairs, walking sticks and for those with sight problems.
+A variety of different habitat types supporting many different species for wildlife enthusiast, a safe area for families to discover and enjoy nature, well -maintained traffic-free cycle tracks, including a 4km stretch of Sustrans National Cycle Route 4 for cyclists and over 10km of tracks for dog walking, with water and free dog waste bags available at in the car park and at the Visitor Centre.There are accessible paths on the Nature Reserve for wheelchairs, walking sticks and for those with sight problems.
 The Centre and Coffee Shop are fully accessible.

 We have a number of wildlife events and activities taking place from the centre, including weekly Reptile Rambles.
 Visit the website pages for the full events list.